The PCOS Diet – What Should I Eat With PCOS?

 Our Family GP recommends the CSIRO diet as a good plan to follow.
 We also have a post that lists up the inositol milligrams per serve of food here.

 You can use our Daily Marco Calculator to work out a daily caloric target based on your preferences.
-(Opens in Facebook Messenger.)
+(Macro counting is only a short term tool to see where you are at.)

 Let’s look at an example.
 Say you are 162 cm tall and weigh 70 kg the Australian Heart Foundation would say that a healthy weight range is 48.6 – 65.3 kg based on your Body mass Index.